 In the 2018 election cycle, a Marxist-led organization claiming more than 100,000 members in 50 states helped elect one U.S. senator, 10 members of Congress, and around 70 state, county, and municipal officials, as well as contributing to the victory of more than 20 left-wing state and county ballot measures.

 Our Revolution, the vehicle organized in 2016 to carry on the Bernie Sanders movement, endorsed several hundred candidates and ballot measures.
-Most fell short of victory, but six new leftist members of Congress, including Alexandria Ocasio-Cortez (D-N.Y.) and Rashida Tlaib (D-Mich.), and a slew of socialist state representatives, county commissioners, and school board members have encouraged a U.S. left that had been long disillusioned with electoral politics.
+Most fell short of victory, but six new leftist members of Congress—including Alexandria Ocasio-Cortez (D-N.Y.) and Rashida Tlaib (D-Mich.)—and a slew of socialist state representatives, county commissioners, and school board members have encouraged a U.S. left that had long been disillusioned with electoral politics.

 Other beneficiaries of Our Revolution included incumbents Sen. Bernie Sanders and Reps.
 Tulsi Gabbard (D-Hawaii), Jamie Raskin (D-Md.), Pramila Jayapal (D-Wash.), and Raul Grijalva (D-Ariz.).

 Our Revolution’s goal is no less than the revolutionary transformation of the United States.

 “Our Revolution will reclaim democracy for the working people of our country by harnessing the transformative energy of the ‘political revolution.’
 Through supporting a new generation of progressive leaders, empowering millions to fight for progressive change, and elevating the political consciousness, Our Revolution will transform American politics to make our political and economic systems once again responsive to the needs of working families,” states the Our Revolution website.

 Our Revolution’s goal is socialism, and it has already made considerable progress in that direction.

 A Front Group